beverleyy/beverleyy/README.md

 ### Hi, I'm Beverley!

-✈️ I'm currently a project officer at NTU and finishing up my Master of Engineering in the School of Mechanicaly & Aerospace Engineering.
+✈️ I'm currently a project officer at NTU and finishing up my Master of Engineering in the School of Mechanical & Aerospace Engineering.

 🔭 My day job mostly involves working with CFD codes and running CFD simulations.